KhronosGroup/SPIRV-LLVM-Translator/README.md

     * `-spirv-debug` - output debugging information
     * `-spirv-text` - read/write SPIR-V in an internal textual format for debugging purpose.
 The textual format is not defined by SPIR-V spec.
     * `-help` - to see full list of options

+## Branching strategy

+Code on the master branch in this repository is intended to be compatible with master/trunk branch of the [llvm](https://github.com/llvm-mirror/llvm) project.
+That is, for an OpenCL kernel compiled to llvm bitcode by the latest version(built with the latest git commit or svn revision) of Clang it should be possible to translate it to SPIR-V with the llvm-spirv tool.

+All new development should be done on the master branch.

+To have versions compatible with released versions of LLVM and Clang, corresponding branches are created in this repository.
+For example, to build translator with LLVM 7.0 ([release_70](https://github.com/llvm-mirror/llvm/tree/release_70)) one should use [llvm_release_70](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/tree/llvm_release_70) branch.